andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 - We queried a "users" table with 20210 total rows.
 The table uses an integer sequence starting from 1.
 - New rows **are not** being inserted.
 We’re working with a static set of rows for this entire experiment session.
-- Let’s assume that VACUUM has never run after the rows were inserted
+- Let’s assume that `VACUUM` has never run after the rows were inserted
 - We used the same `WHERE` clause in the query, changing only the `name_code` string column, which holds a mostly-unique (but not guaranteed or enforced with a constraint) string "code" value for each row.
-- We set a Limit of 1 on the queries, but no `ORDER BY`, and no `OFFSET`.
+- We set a `LIMIT` of 1 on the queries, but no `ORDER BY`, and no `OFFSET`.
 In practice, a `LIMIT` would often be accompanied by an `ORDER BY`, but that wasn’t the case here.
 - A Sequential Scan was accessed to access the row data, because there was no index.
 In a production system, an index on the `name_code` column supporting this type of query would be a good idea.
 However, in this post we’re aiming to understand the behavior without an index added.
 - All data was accessed from shared buffers, confirmed by adding `BUFFERS` to `EXPLAIN (ANALYZE)` in front of the query, and seeing [`Buffers: shared hit` in the execution plan](https://www.pgmustard.com/docs/explain/buffers-shared-hit).